SaaranshJain/EduTest/README.md

 # EduTest
-An examination web app for schools loaded with features and super responsive
+An examination web app for schools

+# Info
+Left the project as of now, working on a javascript version over at https://github.com/ParserBoys/Edutest